Distinguished Staff Awards honor outstanding Ohio State staff

 As a United States Air Force veteran with a passion for student excellence, Ben has significantly influenced the success of military and veteran students, faculty and staff.
 Through his efforts of creating recognition programs, events and career development programs, the number of military students enrolled in CFAES has grown significantly in two years.
 Ben also leads the process for all CFAES campus change students transitioning to the Columbus campus from the Ohio State ATI and regional campuses by helping students make early connections with students, faculty, and staff, and feel welcome.

-Lynaya ElliotLynaya Elliott
+Headshot of Lynaya ElliotLynaya Elliott

 Administrative Associate